The frequently asked questions about the Federal Learning Account (FLA) and the individual learning account

 - If you employ more than 20 employees, you need to prepare an annual training plan and

 - set up a system of individual training rights.
 This means that you need to award your employees a number of training days on an annual basis.
-Exactly how many days you need to award depends on the size of your business and the sector you operate in.
+Exactly how many days you need to award depends on the size of your business, the sector in which you operate and each employee’s employment rate.

 The FLA stems from the Labour Deal but is being introduced through a different law.